 - 2 cloves garlic smashed, optional

-Sprinkle half salt on spaghetti squash.
-Add spaghetti squash, vegetable broth, garlic, and remaining salt to Instant Pot.
+- Sprinkle half salt on spaghetti squash.
+Add broth and garlic in the cooking pot, then the trivet, then the spaghetti squash halves.
 Close and lock lid.
 Select high pressure and set timer for 7 minutes.
 Allow 10-15 minutes for pressure to build.

 - Tricks for cutting spaghetti squash: Make sure to use a sharp knife.
 (With a dull knife, you’re more likely to have to press a lot harder and run the risk of it slipping and cutting you.)
 If a sharp knife isn’t cutting it (pun fully intended), poke holes in the skin like you were drawing a dotted line where you want to cut the squash.
 Microwave the spaghetti squash for about five minutes and then let it cool so it’s not too hot to the touch.
 Slice the squash in half along the dotted line.